seL4/rfcs/src/implemented/0100-refactor-aarch64-vspace.md

 As always, verification progress can lead to design or implementation changes as bugs are found or verification blockers are encountered.

+## Disposition

+The TSC has voted to approve this RFC for implementation without changes.